peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

   Concretely, this means that a region is a cover tree of the control flow graph, instead of the graph of all paths between two points.
-  Inferring such precise regions is very desirable and we believe it can be done by only improving our region inference, without affecting the rest of the system.
+  Inferring such precise regions is very desirable and we believe it can be done by improving our region inference, without affecting the rest of the system.
 - In rust, borrows of borrows are often done through ad-hoc polymorphism (the Borrow and Defer traits) which inserts as many